 We piled off the bus, hearts pounding again, silently begging the outbound bus to appear as we warily eyed the bushes.
 The same bushes from which we know a mama and cubs emerged a few days before, shortly after not-attacking us.

 Relief flooded our veins as the outbound bus came into view.
-We climbed aboard and relished spending our last hours in Denali inside the safety of a bus.
+We climbed aboard and relished spending our last hours in Denali inside the safety of antiquated, green steel walls.
 It was probably the last trip of my life in Unit 29, and I can’t say I’m sad about that.